robjuz/helm-charts/charts/kimai2/README.md

 ## Upgrading

+### To 3.0.0

+This major release renames several values in this chart and adds missing features.
+It's based on the [bitnami wordpress chart](https://github.com/bitnami/charts/tree/main/bitnami/wordpress)

+It also bumps the app version to 2.x

 ### To 2.0.0

-This major release bumps default MariaDB branch to 10.6.
+This major release bumps default MariaDB version to 10.6.
 Follow the [official instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-105-to-mariadb-106/) from upgrading between 10.5 and 10.6.

 No major issues are expected during the upgrade.